 If your once-spry cat now hesitates before jumping onto the couch, naps longer than usual, or seems a bit grumpy when touched, you may be seeing the quiet signs of osteoarthritis.
 Cats are experts at hiding discomfort, which makes early detection crucial.
 By recognizing subtle changes and offering gentle orthopedic support, you can make a huge difference in your cat’s daily comfort and long-term mobility.

-In this guide, you’ll learn how to spot the signs of osteoarthritis, slow its progression, and create a soothing, supportive home environment.
-You’ll also find helpful tips for adopting and caring for senior cats, and for making every stage of life as comfortable as possible.
+In this guide, you’ll learn how to spot the signs of osteoarthritis, slow its progression, and create a soothing, supportive home environment to make every stage of life as comfortable as possible.

 What Is Osteoarthritis in Cats?